davidsbond/homelab/README.md

 * `cmd` - Entry points to any bespoke applications
 * `internal` - Packages used throughout the application code
-* `manifests` - Docker compose manifests to run all my homelab applications
+* `manifests` - Kubernetes manifests to run all my homelab applications
 * `vendor` - Vendored third-party code

 ## Third party applications